datamechanics/examples/jupyterhub-in-docker/README.md

-# Data Mechanics integration with JupyterHub in Docker
+# Data Mechanics integration with JupyterHub in Docker on single machine

+This is an example integration of a JupyterHub integration with the DataMechanics platform deploying JupyterHub on a single machine instance using Docker.

 ## Usage